status-im/clj-rn/README.md

     --[no-]start-app               Start `react-native run-*` or not
     --[no-]start-figwheel           Start Figwheel or not
-    --[no-]start-cljs-repl           Start cljs repl or not -h, --help
+    --[no-]start-cljs-repl           Start cljs repl or not
+    --[no-]start-bundler           Start React Native Metro bundler or not -h, --help
 ```